Norman architecture: England and Wales

 In England, Norman nobles and bishops had influence before the Norman Conquest of 1066, and Norman influences affected late Anglo-Saxon architecture.
 Edward the Confessor was brought up in Normandy and in 1042 brought masons to work on the first Romanesque building in England, Westminster Abbey.
+This building was entirely replaced in the 13th century, but from excavations and a depiction in the Bayeux Tapestry something of its form is known.
+It appears to have been derived from that of Jumièges, in Normandy.
 In 1051 he brought in Norman knights who built "motte" castles as a defence against the Welsh.
-Following the invasion, Normans rapidly constructed motte-and-bailey castles along with churches, abbeys, and more elaborate fortifications such as Norman stone keeps.